SenseNet/sn-adsync/docs/install-adsync-from-nuget.md

 There are two packages - one for each sync direction:

 - Sync AD to Portal
-- Sync Portal to AD
+- Sync Portal to AD (*this feature is not yet supported in sensenet ECM 7*)

 You do not have to install both - only the one for the direction you plan to synchronize users and groups (*AD-to-portal* synchronization is used a lot more widely, because companies are used to managing their internal security structure in AD).